-- (a) A meter shall indicate, and record if the meter is equipped to record, its deliveries in terms of gallons or pounds.
+- (a) A meter shall indicate, and record if the meter is equipped to record, its deliveries in terms of liters, gallons, kilograms, or pounds.
+Fractional parts of the liter shall be in terms of decimal subdivisions.
 Fractional parts of the gallon shall be in terms of either decimal or binary subdivisions.
-Fractional parts of the pound shall be in decimal subdivisions. - (b) When it is an industry practice to purchase and sell milk by weight based upon 8.6 pounds per gallon, the primary indicating element may indicate in pounds and decimal pounds.
+Fractional parts of the kilogram or pound shall be in decimal subdivisions. - (b) When it is an industry practice to purchase and sell milk by weight based upon 8.6 lb/gal, the primary indicating element may indicate in pounds and decimal pounds.
 The weight value division shall be a decimal multiple or submultiple of 1, 2, or 5.
-(See S.4.5.) - (c) The mass of milk measured through a mass flow meter shall be expressed as apparent mass versus a density of 8.0 g/cm3.
-(Amended 1989) - S.1.1.3.
-Value of Smallest Unit.
-The value of the smallest unit of indicated quantity and recorded quantity, if the meter is equipped to record, shall not exceed the equivalent of:
+(See S.4.5.) - (c) The mass of milk measured through a mass flow meter shall be expressed as apparent mass versus a density of 8.0 g/cm.

+S.1.1.3.
+Value of Smallest Unit. - The value of the smallest unit of indicated quantity and recorded quantity, if the meter is equipped to record, shall not exceed the equivalent of:

-- (a) 1 pint or 1 pound when measuring quantities less than or equal to 1,000 gallons (8,600 lb), or - (b) 1 gallon or 10 pounds when measuring quantities in excess of 1,000 gallons (8,600 lb).
+- (a) 0.5 L or 5 kg (1 pt or 1 lb) when measuring quantities less than or equal to 4 000 L or 4 000 kg (1 000 gal or 8 600 lb), or - (b) 5 L or 5 kg (1 gal or 10 lb) when measuring quantities in excess of 4 000 L or 4 000 kg (1 000 gal or 8 600 lb).

-(Amended 1989) - S.1.1.4.
+- S.1.1.4.
 Advancement of Indicating and Recording Elements.
 Primary indicating and recording elements shall be susceptible of advancement only by the mechanical operation of the meter.
 However, a meter may be cleared by advancing its elements to zero, but only if: - (a) the advancing movement, once started, cannot be stopped until zero is reached, or - (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position. - S.1.1.5.
 Return to Zero.
 Primary indicating elements and primary recording elements, if the device is equipped to record, shall be readily returnable to a definite zero indication.
 Means shall be provided to prevent the return of the primary indicating elements and the primary recording elements, if the device is so equipped, beyond their correct zero position. - S.1.1.6.
 Indication of Measurement.
 A meter shall be constructed to show automatically its initial zero condition and the volume measured up to the nominal capacity of the device.

 - S.1.2.1.
 Length.
 Graduations shall be so varied in length that they may be conveniently read. - S.1.2.2.
 Width.
 In any series of graduations, the width of a graduation shall in no case be greater then the width of the minimum clear interval between graduations, and the width of main graduations shall be not more than 50 percent greater than the width of subordinate graduations.
-Graduations shall in no case be less than 0.008 inch in width.
+Graduations shall in no case be less than 0.2 mm (0.008 in) in width.

 - S.1.2.3.
 Clear Interval Between Graduations.
-The clear interval shall be not less than 0.04 inch.
+The clear interval shall be not less than 1.0 mm (0.04 in).
 If the graduations are not parallel, the measurement shall be made: - (a) along the line of relative movement between the graduations at the end of the indicator, or - (b) if the indicator is continuous, at the point of widest separation of the graduations.